Wytamma/dynamic-beast/README.md

 [![tests](https://github.com/Wytamma/dynamic-beast/actions/workflows/test.yml/badge.svg)](https://github.com/Wytamma/dynamic-beast/actions/workflows/test.yml)
 [![cov](https://codecov.io/gh/Wytamma/dynamic-beast/branch/master/graph/badge.svg)](https://codecov.io/gh/Wytamma/dynamic-beast)

-This command line tool can be used to create a dynamic version of BEAST 2 XML files.
+This command line tool can be used to create a dynamic version of [BEAST2](http://www.beast2.org/) XML files.
 This dynamic XML file can be used to set BEAST parameters at runtime, which can be useful for testing different configurations or quickly modifying parameters without having to edit the XML file.

 ## Install
 Install `dynamic-beast` with pip (requires python -V >= 3.6.2).